arvindr21/diskDB/README.md

 [![NPM](https://nodei.co/npm/diskdb.png?downloads=true&stars=true)](https://nodei.co/npm/diskdb/)

-A Lightweight Disk based JSON Database with a MongoDB like API.
+A Lightweight Disk based JSON Database with a MongoDBextenstion like API.

 _You will never know that you are interacting with a File System_